DualMap: Online Open-Vocabulary Semantic Mapping for Natural Language Navigation in Dynamic Changing Scenes: Experiments

 \subsubsection{Implementation Details}

 All experiments are conducted on a machine with an NVIDIA RTX 4090 GPU and an Intel i7-12700KF CPU.
 We adopt the YOLOv8l-world model~\cite{cheng2024yolo} for closed-set detection, using a class list generated by GPT-4~\cite{achiam2023gpt}, and supplement it with FastSAM-s~\cite{zhao2023fast} to enable open-vocabulary segmentation.
 For feature embedding, we use MobileCLIP-S2~\cite{mobileclip2024}, shared across all methods for fair comparison.
-For real-world tests, we deploy a wheeled robot platform equipped with an RGBD camera and a LiDAR for pose estimation, with all modules communicating with DualMap via ROS2.